mgmt-59000-cc/aws-final-project-pipeline-instructions/_sources/troubleshooting.md

 # Troubleshooting

+**Note:** For Parts 6 and 7, additional troubleshooting may be needed for Lambda 3 and validation features.

 ## Lambda 1 Not Triggering
 - Check CloudWatch logs for errors
 - Verify CSV filename ends with `_e.csv` or `_s.csv`